kassoulet/soundconverter/README.md

 soundconverter
 ```

-Ubuntu and Arch packages exist in the official repositories
+Ubuntu and Arch packages exist in the official repositories.

 ## Help